isuhendro/data-science-beginner/README.md

 # data-science-beginner
-Too much information to swallow about Data Science, maybe writing these out will clear my mind.
-But let me focus on Machine Learning - one aspect, perhaps the most popular technique in Data Science.
+Too much information to swallow about Data Science :weary:.
+Perhaps, writing these down out will clear my mind.
+But let me focus on Machine Learning :slot_machine: - one aspect, perhaps the most popular technique in Data Science.

 ## Motivation
 Why should I study `machine learning`?